aiijazfatima/dev-heatwave-genai-ecommerce/create-compute/create-compute.md

 - An Oracle Free Tier or Paid Cloud Account
 - You have completed Lab 2.

-## Task 1: Create Compute Instance
+## Task 1: Create a Compute Instance

 You need a compute instance to connect to the Heatwave instance.